subhojit777/imag/doc/src/09020-changelog.md

     * `imag contact` uses ", " as seperator for output of lists of values.
     * `imag contact find --id / --full-id` was added for printing Store Id / Filepath of found contacts.
+    * `imag view` can now view multiple entries at once
 * Bugfixes
     * imag does not panic anymore when piping and breaking that pipe, for example like with `imag store ids | head -n 1`.